 - ResultsURL (required)

-In the app-based flow, device specific information is prepared by the 3DS SDK on the customer's device.
-This is transmitted to the 3DS Server component via a secure channel, the specifics of which are outside the scope of the components.
-Set ClientAuthRequest to this data prepared by the 3DS SDK.
+In the app-based flow, device specific information is prepared by the Client component on the customer's device.
+The Client's GetAuthRequest method returns a string that should be transmitted to the 3DS Server component.
+Set ClientAuthRequest to this data prepared by the Client component.

 Before calling this method, first check the cached card-range data to determine if a MethodURL has been set by the ACS.
 Card range data may be retrieved by calling RequestCardRanges.